Reinhard-Pilz-Dynatrace/dynatrace-sqs-events/README.md

 **A:** No. Terraform automatically downloads the prebuilt binary from the latest GitHub release.

 **Q:** Am I required to use the prebuilt binaries?
 **A:** No. Just clone this repository, execute `make zip` and upload and configure your Lambda manually.
+Make sure to have Go installed locally for that.

 **Q:** What happens if Dynatrace is temporarily unavailable?
 **A:** The Lambda invocation will fail, and SQS retries automatically according to your queue’s redrive policy.